 - Don't toss salt on top of snow.
 Shovel and remove snow and ice first.

 - Remember that salt is not effective in temps below 15 degrees.

-  - If you hire a private company to help with winter maintenance, encourage them to get certified once Madison’s certification program is up an running, possibly as early as the winter of 2017-18.
+- If you hire a private company to help with winter maintenance, encourage them to get certified though Madison’s Winter Salt Certification Program.

 Find out more about the road salt issue in Wisconsin and how you can help make a difference at WiSaltWise.com.